xcuadrado/api/offered_webservices.md

 ## Changelog

+Jan 27 2013

+* Split documents in two.

-* Oct 14th 2013
+Oct 14th 2013

 * Added more information concerning the versioning of the API and this document
 * Added "Authenticating calls from Easymarketing towards your API Endpoints" section
 * Added `url` attribute to Categories
 * Added `google_category`, `discount_absolute` and `discount_percentage` to Products